aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/solution-components.md

 ## Domain Management

-This solution uses Amazon OpenSearch Service (AOS) as the underlying engine to store and analyze logs.
-You can import an existing AOS domain for log ingestion, and provide an access proxy to the AOS dashboards within VPC.
-Moreover, you can set up recommended CloudWatch alarms for AOS.
+This solution uses Amazon OpenSearch Service as the underlying engine to store and analyze logs.
+You can import an existing Amazon OpenSearch Service domain for log ingestion, and provide an access proxy to the Amazon OpenSearch Service dashboards within VPC.
+Moreover, you can set up recommended CloudWatch alarms for Amazon OpenSearch Service.

 ## Analytics Pipelines

 A log pipeline includes a series of log processing steps, including collecting logs from sources, processing and sending them to Amazon OpenSearch Service for further analysis.
-Log Hub supports AWS Service log ingestion and server-side application log ingestion.
+Centralized Logging with OpenSearch supports AWS Service log ingestion and server-side application log ingestion.

 ### Service Log Pipeline